ga4gh/refget/README.md

-# PEP Docs
+# Seqcol Docs

-This is the repository for the PEP specification.
+This is the repository for the Seqcol specification.
 These docs are written using `mkdocs` and hosted on `readthedocs`.
-Each version has a different branch.
-You can view the hosted docs by version, for example, [http://pep.databio.org/en/2.0.0/](http://pep.databio.org/en/2.0.0/) for version `2.0.0`.

 ## Building locally